CSUChico-CINS465/CINS465-Project/README.md

     * If it meets your goals
     * How easy it is for me to use
     * If it meets the requirements
+  * Submit your project through a github repo, make sure I'm a collaborator if it's not a repo I created for you.
 * Feedback
   * You'll get a Google Survey after the semester ends that you will need to fill out, this will include pair feedback if you were approved to work in a group of two.
 It also will ask for feedback on the project, class, and things you think should be clarified, improved, etc for future semesters.